 ERIC CORNE

 Eric Corne wears many hats, literally and figuratively.
-He’s a producer, songwriter, engineer, label president, author, educator, husband and father.
+He’s a producer, songwriter, engineer, author, educator, husband, father, and the founder and President of Forty Below Records.

 Eric has produced two Grammy® nominated albums; In 2020, Sugaray Rayford's 'Somebody Save Me', an album that Eric also wrote, and in 2023, John Mayall’s 'The Sun is Shining Down'.